pb111/Data-Analysis-with-Pandas/README.md

 Today, Python is considered as the most popular programming language for doing data science work.
 The reason behind this popularity is that Python provides great packages for doing data analysis and visualization work.

 **Pandas** is one of those packages that makes analysing data much easier.
 Pandas is an open source library for data analysis in Python.
 It was developed by Wes McKinney in 2008.
 Over the years, it has become the standard library for data analysis using Python.

-According to the Wikipedia page on Pandas,
+According to the Wikipedia page on Pandas -

-“Pandas offers data structures and operations for manipulating numerical tables and time series.
+**“Pandas offers data structures and operations for manipulating numerical tables and time series.
 It is free software released under the three-clause BSD license.
-The name is derived from the term "panel data", an econometrics term for data sets that include observations over multiple time periods for the same individuals.”
+The name is derived from the term "panel data", an econometrics term for data sets that include observations over multiple time periods for the same individuals.”**

 In this project, I explore Pandas and various data analysis tools provided by Pandas.